Thresholds

 Rolling Standard Deviation Test

-The distribution of rolling standard deviation is skewed right (?@fig-sal-roll-sd-dist), and so several upper quartile values were evaluated to use as the \(rolling\_sd\_max\).
+For all counties, the distribution of the rolling standard deviation is skewed right, and so several upper quartile values (90th, 95th, and 99.7th quartile) were evaluated to use as the \(rolling\_sd\_max\).

 The 90th, 95th, and 99.7th quartile values were each applied to the the raw data (no preliminary QC) and the results inspected.
 There were minimal suspect changes in rolling standard deviation for temperature, and so the 99.7th quartile was selected to avoid false positives.